istreetec/litenotes/README.md

 ### Create a controller with all the methods needed for CRUD operations

-NOTE: Nuxt does this for you automatically
+NOTE: Laravel does this for you automatically

 - $ sail artisan make:controller NoteController --resource